 When used inappropriately, there’s the possibility that essential oils can lead to changes in behavior, central nervous system effects, respiratory problems, and other serious health issues.

-How to Use Essential Oils for Your Dog
+How to Safely Use Essential Oils Around Your Dog

-For pet owners who have decided to use essential oils with their dogs, they should first be diluted with a carrier oil such as coconut oil or olive oil.
-Be sure to keep your pet’s size in mind when diluting oils—smaller dogs will be more vulnerable to potential harmful side effects.
+For pet owners who have decided to use essential oils around their dogs, be sure that they are always properly diluted.
+You'll also want to keep your pet’s size in mind when diluting oils—smaller dogs will always be more vulnerable to potential harmful side effects.

 Potential Dangers of Essential Oils

-First and foremost, some essential oils can be toxic to dogs, whether consumed orally or applied to their skin.
-Anyone who diffuses oils in their home should also be sure to consider which oils could prove toxic to their pet.
+First and foremost, some essential oils can be toxic to dogs, whether consumed orally or when coming into contact with their skin.
+Anyone who diffuses oils in their home should be sure to educate themselves on which oils could prove toxic to their pet.
 These dangerous oils include: tea tree (melaleuca), wintergreen, ylang ylang, pine, pennyroyal, cinnamon, sweet birch, and citrus oils such as lemon, orange, or tangerine.

 Unlike when using essential oils on humans, dogs are likely to want to lick any oils off of their skin, which can result in tummy troubles.
-That’s why it’s especially important that pet owners are educated and guided by their veterinarian on which oils are both safe to inhale and apply to the skin, and be very cautious that they’re always stored in a place that can’t be accessed by a curious and mischievous pooch.
+That’s why it’s especially important that pet owners are educated and guided by their veterinarian on which oils are safe to use in pet-friendly homes.
+Above all, be very cautious that they’re always stored in a place that can’t be accessed by a curious and mischievous pooch.
 If these potent oils are accidentally ingested by your four-legged friend, contact both your veterinarian and poison control immediately.